So You Think: Notable progeny

+Death

+So You Think died near Coolmore's Australian stud farm at the Scone Equine Hospital, in October 2025, at the age of 18, after succumbing to a short illness.

 Honours

 So You Think was rated equal Champion Intermediate (Middle Distance) Turf Performer in the 2010 World Thoroughbred Rankings along with Rip Van Winkle and Cape Blanco, by the International Federation of Horse Authorities.
 He was also rated Champion Extended Distance Performer for his 3rd in the 2010 Melbourne Cup.